 Each year, Public Health England must apply to the Confidentiality Advisory Group of the Health Research Authority for permission from the Secretary of State to continue to use Section 251 to collect cancer data.
 PHE must also report how data has been used and the controls that are in place to safeguard its use.
 The Confidentiality Advisory Group is made up of patients, legal experts, and scientists and advises the Secretary of State.

 This special permission recognises that to combat cancer, being able to collect and analyse as much data about as many cancer patients as possible is essential.
-Of course, it is possible for anyone to opt-out of the national scheme if they want, but by default everyone who is diagnosed with cancer is automatically enrolled in the scheme, so that we get a complete a picture as possible.
-And because only a very small percentage of patients have chosen to opt-out, we have been able to accurately study how better treatments given to some patients affect outcomes.
-It is by analysing data like this we now know that half of all people who are diagnosed with cancer will now live for at least 10 years.
+Of course, it is possible for anyone to opt-out of the national scheme if they want, but by default everyone who is diagnosed with cancer is automatically enrolled in the scheme, so that we get as complete a picture as possible.
+And because only a very small percentage of patients have chosen to opt-out, we have been able to accurately study how new treatments given to some patients affect outcomes.
+It is by analysing data like this that we now know that half of all people who are diagnosed with cancer will now live for at least 10 years.

-There are lots of different types of data and it’s a complex subject, so Public Health England, along with all the leading medical charities and research bodies, have set up Understanding Patient Data, in collaboration with The Wellcome Trust.
+There are lots of different types of data and it’s a complex subject, so Public Health England, along with all the leading medical charities and research bodies, have set up the organisation Understanding Patient Data, in collaboration with The Wellcome Trust.
 Its mission is to demystify patient data and explain the safeguards that are in place to protect patient confidentiality.